 Did you learn anything new about what to make with ghost peppers?
 This is an interesting topic that not a lot of people cover because ghost peppers are an acquired taste.
-Thankfully, there are many side dishes that use this particular fruit and pepper that is smooth and delicious.
+Thankfully, many side dishes use this particular fruit and pepper that is smooth and delicious.

 If you have enjoyed this article, please share it with friends and family so they can also learn what to make with ghost peppers!

 What does ghost pepper pair with?